 A. are neither eligible for the WKO emergency fund

 B. nor the bridge the gap assistance of the SVS,

 - are significantly economically threatened as a result of COVID-19 , for instance, at the time of submission are unable to meet costs of living or costs of doing business because of official ordinances in the fight against COVID- 19 temporarily or permanently limiting or forbidding the practice of their artistic/cultural profession and source of income.

 - receive no assistance or compensation from private or professional insurance services to cover losses entailed through COVID-19 privaten bzw. beruflichen

 - have not received funds for the same circumstances from KSVF-Assistance fund in accordance with § 25c Abs.
 3 K-SVFG.

 - had an income in the last fiscal year, as reported on the tax return of maximum € 60.144 (80% the annual social insurance highest calculating basis).
 Applicants who do not file a tax return must submit their own estimated income.

-Applications for the WKO emergency fund have to be submitted monthly for the previous month until latest 1 April 2021.
+Applications have to be submitted monthly for the previous time period until latest 31 July 2021.

 The emergency fund is a funding instrument of the Federal Government, providing self-employed workers and entrepreneurs with support for their personal cost of living during the Corona crisis.
-Key points of phase 2:
+Key points: